Gecko-FOSS/basis/README.md

 In debug mode (the default), the output is contained in `debug`.
 In production mode, it can be found in `production`.

 ## Configuration
-The primary configuration is located inside `build.conf.js`.
-Basis will also load `build.user.conf.js` if it exists, which will take precedence over the primary configuration.
+The primary configuration is located inside `build.conf.js`. guh will also load `build.user.conf.js` if it exists, which will take precedence over the primary configuration.

 It's recommended that the user config file stays out of version control.
 It should be based on the following code to patch the primary config: